MananSoni42/lmdocs/README.md

                         gpt-3.5-turbo is used by default -p PORT, --port PORT  Port where Local LLM server is hosted --max_retries MAX_RETRIES
-                        Number of attempts that the LLM gets to generate the documentation for each function --ref_doc {truncate,summarize,full}
+                        Number of attempts that the LLM gets to generate the documentation for each function/method/class --ref_doc {truncate,summarize,full}
                         Strategy to process reference documentation.
 Supported choices are:
                         truncate    - Truncate documentation to the first paragraph